 Placing a credit freeze with the three credit bureaus limits access to your credit report and prevents identity thieves from opening new accounts in your name.
 Here’s how to freeze your TransUnion credit report.

-When someone applies for a credit card or loan in your name, your file is flagged as frozen and the credit bureau won’t release your information to the creditor.
-The would-be thief is then denied for the account.
+When someone applies for a credit card or loan in your name, your file is flagged as frozen, and the credit bureau won’t release your information to the creditor.
+The would-be thief is then denied the account.

 When you should freeze your credit

 If you think your personal information was exposed in a data breach or have other reasons to believe you’re at risk, a credit freeze helps you gain control of the situation.
 You’ll need to file a freeze request with all three credit bureaus: TransUnion, Equifax and Experian.

 The biggest benefit of freezing your credit is that it stops malicious actors from using your name and Social Security number to open new financial accounts that could seriously harm your credit and ability to borrow.